patsylin/strangersThings/README.md

 # Strangers' Things

 🛍️ A not-so-spooky online marketplace!
-Strangers Things is a front-end React app that mimics Craigslist functionality, built using the Stranger's Things API from Fullstack Academy.
+Strangers' Things is a front-end React app that mimics Craigslist functionality, built using the Strangers' Things API from Fullstack Academy.
 The name is a play on *Stranger Things* — but instead of monsters and Demogorgons, you'll find posts, messages, and tokens!

 ## 🌟 Purpose